Access Control

 When you have a user that needs access to all existing datasets, then you would use the SQL syntax ON ALL DATASETS (see the example scenario outlined below).
 This gives the user access to all existing datasets.
 The user would not, however, automatically receive access to any future datasets created by other users.

-You should use this method of privilege assignment if you want to restrict a user's access from parent objects, but still wish for them to have access to all existing datasets.
+You should use this method of privilege assignment if you want to restrict a user's access to parent objects, but still wish for them to have access to all existing datasets.

 Example: ALL DATASETS